 Where to stay in Quebec City without a car: 6 Best areas

-In this article, we will look at Where to stay in Quebec City without a car, best areas to stay in Quebec City without a car along with a helpful map, where I stayed in Quebec City, and the best hotels in Quebec City for all budgets.
+In this article, we will look at Where to stay in Quebec City without a car, best areas for car-free travelers along with a helpful map, and the best hotels in Quebec City for all budgets.

 Québec City is accessible and enjoyable for tourists without the need for a car, particularly in the central and touristy areas.
 The city’s compact layout and various transportation options make it relatively easy to navigate by alternative means.

 The best way to explore the city is on foot.
-Many parts of Québec City, especially the Old Town (Vieux-Québec), are pedestrian-friendly.
+Many parts of Québec City, especially the Old Town, are pedestrian-friendly.
 You can explore historic sites, shops, and restaurants on foot.

-Québec City has an extensive public bus system operated by Réseau de transport de la Capitale (RTC).
-You can use buses to reach various tourist attractions.
-The RTC also operates a frequent bus service called Métrobus, which connects key areas of the city.
+Québec City has an extensive public bus system operated by RTC.
+You can use buses to reach many attractions.
+The RTC also has a frequent bus service called Métrobus, which connects key areas of the city.

 Biking can be an excellent way to explore the city, especially during the summer months when the weather is pleasant.
 The city has a growing network of bike lanes and bike-sharing programs.